-Many of us have marveled at climbers making their way up the vertical granite face of El Capitan and are awed by their skill and courage.
-These brave athletes inspire many unanswered questions: Do climbers eat and sleep along the way?
+Many of us have marveled at the awe and courage of climbers making their way up the vertical granite face of El Capitan.
+These brave athletes inspire countless questions: Do climbers eat and sleep along the way?
 Who were the first people to climb this wall?

-Your support is behind these efforts to educate visitors about rock-climbing and climber stewardship.
+Your support helps educate visitors about rock-climbing and climber stewardship.

 Partnering with Yosemite National Park and the Yosemite Climbing Association.